bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 	+-------------+-------+--------+--------+--------+-------+-------+
 	| Probability | 0.015 |   ?    |   ?    | 0.325  | 0.260 | 0.090 |
 	+-------------+-------+--------+--------+--------+-------+-------+

-Complete the table and calculate the probability that Crystal’s score will be higher than Josephine’s score.

 9. **2010, Free Response Form B, #3**

 A test consisting of 25 multiple-choice questions with 5 answer choices for each question is administered.
 For each question, there is only 1 correct answer.

 	a.
 Let :math:`\mathcal{X}` be the number of correct answers if a student guesses randomly from the 5 choices for each of the 25 questions.
 What is the probability distribution of :math:`\mathcal{X}`?

 This test, like many multiple-choice tests, is scored using a penalty for guessing.
 The test score is determined by awarding 1 point for each question answered correctly, deducting 0.25 point for each question answered